-Before partnering with Yü Energy, Hays Travel grappled with several energy-related challenges, primarily revolving around estimated billing, meter reads and the complexities associated with change-of-tenancies when moving in or out of premises.
+Looking ahead, Hays Travel expressed a desire to continue Before partnering with Yü Energy, Hays Travel grappled with several energy-related challenges, primarily revolving around estimated their partnership with Yü Energy and is already thinking about billing, meter reads and the complexities associated with changetheir renewal, citing our competitive pricing and level of direct of-tenancies when moving in or out of premises. engagement as key benefits.
+They described their experience with Yü Energy as "a refreshing change compared to some other suppliers".